-Jet Fuel Hybrid Weed Strain Now available at Bulk Buddy’s Online Dispensary
+Jet Fuel Sativa Dominant Hybrid Weed Strain is Now available at Bulk Buddy’s Curated Online Dispensary From Canada.

 Jet Fuel from Bulk Buddy is a pungent sativa-leaning hybrid whose aggressive name serves as a fairly accurate description of its fast-paced sativa high.
 This strain is a cross between super-sticky Aspen OG and Skunk-derived High Country Diesel, both pungent varieties themselves.
 Also known as G6, it was created by Colorado-based breeders 303 Seeds.